We start by talking about the black-box approach, which greatly simplifies electrical engineering, software engineering, et cetera.

-We will start by talking about waves, such as the wave shown in figure 1.
+Later we talk about waves, such as the wave shown in figure 3.
 This is a perfectly ordinary wave.
 If you’ve ever wiggled a rope or wiggled an electrical cord you’ve seen waves like this.
 The wave is interesting unto itself, and we will discuss that ... but then we will use that as a springboard to help us understand other things, including:

 These ideas get used throughout science and engineering.
 They are very deep ideas, but you can understand quite a lot about them as easily as you can understand waves on a rope.